TTraylor310/city-explorer/README.md

 ## Overview

 Providing the exact location on demand is a luxary of some people but not all!
 Here, you can input data and be given a map of that location.
 Anywhere.
+Also the website will return a few days worth of weather.

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->